gheinzer/micropython-nextion/README.md

 # micropython nextion library
- This library will help you control you nextion-display over UART.
+ This library could help you control you nextion-display over UART.
 ## How to use
 First, define an object with the class `nextion(tx_pin, rx_pin, baudrate)` This could look like this now:<br>